TBCX

 • Validates header and producer version (exact major.minor match required); deserializes sections.

 • Installs a temporary ProcShim that intercepts the proc command to substitute precompiled bodies when the name and argument signature match.
+The body’s string representation is set to either the preserved source text (artifacts built with -include-source) or the diagnostic sentinel (default stripped mode).

 • Installs a temporary OOShim that intercepts oo::define and oo::objdefine to substitute precompiled method/constructor/destructor bodies.
 Self methods (kind 4, TBCX_METH_SELF) are installed via oo::define { self method } to preserve metaclass inheritance for subclasses.
+Method body string representations follow the same preserved-or-sentinel rule as proc bodies.

 • Registers precompiled lambdas in a persistent per-interpreter ApplyShim that recovers the compiled representation if type shimmer evicts it.